Notebooks on Container Runtime for ML¶

 A compute pool provides the compute resources for your notebook kernel and Python code.
 Use smaller, CPU-based compute pools to get started, and select higher-memory, GPU-based compute pools to optimize for intensive GPU usage scenarios like computer vision or LLMs/VLMs.

 Note that each compute node is limited to running one notebook per user at a time.
 You should set the MAX_NODES parameter to a value greater than one when creating compute pools for notebooks.
-For an example, see Create compute resources.
+For an example, see Compute resources.
 For more details on Snowpark Container Services compute pools, see Snowpark Container Services: Working with compute pools.

 When a notebook is not being used, consider shutting it down to free up node resources.
 You can shut down a notebook by selecting End session in the connection dropdown button.

-Run a notebook on Container Runtime for ML
+Run a notebook on Container Runtime for ML¶

 After you create your notebook, you can start running code immediately by adding and running cells.
 For information about adding cells, see Develop and run code in Snowflake Notebooks.

-Importing more packages
+Importing more packages¶

 In addition to pre-installed packages to get your notebook up and running, you can install packages from public sources that you have external access set up for.
 You can also use packages stored in a stage or a private repository.
 You need use the ACCOUNTADMIN role or a role that can create external access integrations (EAIs) to set up and grant you access for visiting specific external endpoints.
 Use the ALTER NOTEBOOK command to enable external access on your notebook.
 Once granted, you will see the EAIs in Notebook settings.
 Toggle the EAIs before you start installing from external channels.
-For instructions, see Provision external access integration.
+For instructions, see Create external access integrations (EAI).

 The following example installs an external package using pip install in a code cell: